Abdur Rouf Choudhury: Contributions

 In the wake of the 1971 Bangladesh Liberation War, which surged up all over Bangladesh, was recounted in his writing Ekti Jatike Hotay (Legacy of a Nation).
-Choudhury believed that in today's world men no longer wanted to keep themselves constricted within the sphere of a specified duty.
+Choudhury believed that in today's world, men no longer wanted to keep themselves constricted within the sphere of a specified duty.

-In Choudhury's time, in a modern society with priest as its advocate and protector, religion lost all its progressivism.
-It went so far that religion became bogged down in rituals, superstitions and bigotry, while its proponents stank of greed, corruption, even debauchery: even the so-called mullahs could not keep themselves free from this downfall.
-Almost half the characters in his novels Sampan Crass (St. Pancras) and Aniketon represented the mainstay of the decadent society, while the other half, were absorbed with the emerging thoughts, ideals and values of the new society - humanist and secular in content.
+In Choudhury's time, in a modern society with a priest as its advocate and protector, religion lost all its progressivism.
+It went so far that religion became bogged down in rituals, superstitions, and bigotry, while its proponents stank of greed, corruption, and even debauchery; even the so-called mullahs could not keep themselves free from this downfall.
+Almost half the characters in his novels Sampan Crass (St. Pancras) and Aniketon represented the mainstay of the decadent society, while the other half were absorbed with the emerging thoughts, ideals, and values of the new society - humanist and secular in content.

-Choudhury's most vividly depicted the unity of Bengal and the articulation of Bengali nationalism in his novel Natun Diganta (New Horizon) vol. 1, 2, 3.
+Choudhury most vividly depicted the unity of Bengal and the articulation of Bengali nationalism in his novel Natun Diganta (New Horizon) vol. 1, 2, 3.
 This is the largest novel of Choudhury.
-Based mainly on the political activities and the political leaders of Pakistan, of the Indian Subcontinent in board sense, the novel covers the span from 1968 to the Liberation War of Bangladesh (1971).
+Based mainly on the political activities and the political leaders of Pakistan and of the Indian subcontinent in a board sense, the novel covers the span from 1968 to the Liberation War of Bangladesh (1971).
 The novel begins with no other character than that of Bhutto and gradually reveals his true nature.
-The readers will also get a vivid picture of greater "Undivided Bengal", changes in the social structure and the creation of a socialist state.
-The author's own experiences of tension, imagination and dreams combined to produce a multi-faceted novel.
+The readers will also get a vivid picture of greater "Undivided Bengal", changes in the social structure, and the creation of a socialist state.
+The author's own experiences of tension, imagination, and dreams combined to produce a multi-faceted novel.

 In Choudhury's short-stories, the writing portrays the changes in village life over time.
-He is very much in love with his motherland, the rivers and paddy fields.
-He portrays the London life of people from Sylhet quite faithfully and in great detail.
-Researchers will find his works useful in the future.
-Choudhury handles a lot of characters and a wide range of time.
-Most of the writings are perfect picture of our society, and it has a lovely appearance also.
-In some of his short stories the writer gives a lot of importance to the physical state of human existence, society should get rid of its negative forces, and build strength on human body and its soul, both of which are deeply linked, and hence both are very important for human beings.
+He often portrays the London life of people from Sylhet.
+His writing handles a lot of characters and a wide range of time.
+He emphasises the physical state of human existence, and strengthening one's body and soul.